lukecdev/PP2-High-Low/README.md

     -

 ## Features
-The site contains all necessary features of a simple, functioning memory card game.
+The site contains all necessary features of a simple, functioning quiz.

 ### Existing Features